chocolatey/choco/docs/generated/CommandsUpgrade.md

      PackageParameters - Parameters to pass to the package.
 Defaults to unspecified.

+     --apply-install-arguments-to-dependencies
+     Apply Install Arguments To Dependencies  - Should install arguments be applied to dependent packages?
+Defaults to false.

+     --apply-package-parameters-to-dependencies
+     Apply Package Parameters To Dependencies  - Should package parameters be applied to dependent packages?
+Defaults to false.

      --allowdowngrade, --allow-downgrade
      AllowDowngrade - Should an attempt at downgrading be allowed?
 Defaults to false.